Denver Attorneys for Nursing Home Falls

 - Inadequate nursing home maintenance

 - Inadequate security measures (i.e. failure to limit access to stairwells)

 - Lack of anti-skid protection, missing handrails and other safety failures

 - Medication errors (including overdose and failure to administer prescription medications)

-Common Injuries from Slips and Falls
+Common Injuries from Falls in the Elderly

 Slips and falls can result in numerous types of internal and external injuries.
 For elderly nursing home residents, these injuries can often have lasting complications.
 It is important that residents receive medical attention promptly after falling, and understanding the potentially life-long effects is critical to making sure your family receives just compensation.
 The effects of slips and falls in nursing homes frequently include: